curiouschahar/Water-Pump-Predictor/README.md

 ✔️ Clean and simple frontend for user interaction
 ✔️ Supports CORS for smooth frontend-backend communication ✔️ Lightweight and easy to deploy

+🧪 How the ML Model Works
+The model uses regional + seasonal dataset and predicts water pump demand using supervised learning.
+Algorithms used (depending on your training):
+-Linear Regression
+-Random Forest Regression
+-Time-Series Regression Models
+-Excluded factors (as per your project scope):
+❌ Subsidy Impact Factor
+❌ Market Growth Rate (%)
+❌ Energy Efficiency Rating